guihen01/DockerLibr/README.md

 | DockerPullCount             |  : Returns the number of pulls on a given Docker repository                                                                                       | ----------------------------|                                                                                                                                       |
 | DockerREpInfos              |  : Returns the details informations on the repository (idname/repname)
 |-----------------------------|
+|  DockerWrToJson             |  Write informations obtained from Docker Hub to a file (format json)

 # Method DockerPullCount